 We are 'open' in a number of ways:

-Our core focus on the training of ordinands is integrated with innovative ventures, the most recent of which are the Simeon Centre for Prayer and the Spiritual Life and the Centre for Pioneer Learning.
+Our core focus on the training of ordinands is integrated with innovative ventures.
 Many of our teaching faculty, who excel at teaching students, combine this with involvement in these Centres, and with contributing to the wider Church in other ways.

 Ridley offers a dynamic formational context for training ordinands primarily within the Church of England.
 As an enterprising and well-located hub, with a vibrant residential community, the college is a world-class setting for theological engagement and learning and is a unique resource for the wider Anglican Communion.